yoesk8/project-4-fitnessblog/README.md

 9. [Heroku](https://heroku.com/) - Used to deploy the site.
 10. [W3C.org](https://www.w3.org/) - W3C [HTML Validator](https://validator.w3.org/nu/) and [CSS Validator](https://jigsaw.w3.org/css-validator/validator) used to check HTML and CSS code for errors.
 11. [JSHint](https://jshint.com/) - Used to check JavaScript for errors.
-12. [PEP8 Online](http://pep8online.com/) - Used to check Python code for errors.
+12. [Pycodestyle](https://pypi.org/project/pycodestyle/) - Used to check Python code for errors.
+13. [ChatGPT](https://chat.openai.com/chat) - Used to generate dummy articles and to explain and check code